Posted by Ramos Law Group, PLLC | Child Support, child support modification

 - File the petition to modify child support.

 Absent an agreement, you must make an official request to the court by filing a petition for a child support modification.
-All disputes will go to a contested hearing, which is similar to a trial.
+All disputes will go to a contested hearing, similar to a trial.
 Each side presents its evidence and testimony, with a particular focus on the grounds for modifying child support

 A Houston Child Support Modification Attorney Will Guide You Through the Process